-To learn more concerning snorkeling, including tips and suggestions for both "old pros" and beginners, read our extensive discussion of diving in the Caribbean.
+For more information about snorkeling, including suggestions and helpful tips for both "old pros" and beginners, check out this detailed discussion of diving in the Caribbean.

 Both snorkelers and divers need to keep a few things in mind while visiting the creatures under the ocean waves.

 Be aware of currents and stay watchful of your location.
 Getting too far off course can make returning difficult.